James C. Puffer, MD/American Board of Family Medicine Fellowship

 This experience will introduce the Puffer/ABFM Fellow to a variety of experts and perspectives, including legislators, government officials, industry leaders, executives of voluntary health organizations, scientists, and other health professionals.
 In addition, each fellow will be assigned to an NAM member who will serve as a senior mentor during the two years of the fellowship.

-Nominees for the Puffer/ABFM Fellowship must meet the following requirements:
+Nominees for the Puffer/ABFM Fellowship must:

-- Able to dedicate 10 to 20 percent of time to the fellowship for two years
+- Be able to dedicate 10 to 20 percent of time to the fellowship for two years

 Preference will be given to candidates who have a demonstrated interest in and focus on health care quality and health services.